iann0036/tf-cfn-provider/docs/providers/azurerm/BatchPool.md

 `ResizeTimeout` - (Optional) The timeout for resize operations.
 Defaults to `PT15M`.

+### AutoScale Properties

+`EvaluationInterval` - (Optional) The interval to wait before evaluating if the pool needs to be scaled.
+Defaults to `PT15M`.

+`Formula` - (Required) The autoscale formula that needs to be used for scaling the Batch pool.

 ### StartTask Properties

 `CommandLine` - (Required) The command line executed by the start task.